Courses

 This course introduces students to statistical programming.
 Computer programming languages are important tools for performing data analytics, statistics, machine learning, data visualization, and much more.
 By the end of this course, students will understand fundamental programming concepts that apply to all programming languages.
 These concepts include variables, functions, loops, data structures, and data types.
 The course will also cover the use of these tools to solve challenging data problems that students may encounter in their academic or professional careers.
 Note: The course overlaps a small amount with 470.681 Probability and Statistics, but this course focuses much more heavily on the fundamentals of programming.
 No prerequisite.

 Data science is a methodology for extracting insights from data.
 This course is an introduction to the concepts and tools that are used in data science with an emphasis on their application to public policy questions.
 The course covers some advanced data mining and machine learning processes including classification and decision trees, random forests, cluster analysis, and outlier detection, while also providing you with training in the basics of data management and data exploration.
 All of the work in the course will be conducted to prepare you to proficiently conduct predictive analytics in a real-world setting.
-Some familiarity with R programming language and the RStudio environment is necessary.
-Prerequisite: 470.681 Probability and Statistics
+Prerequisite: 470.681, Introduction to Data Analytics and Policy; 470.768, Programming and Data Management; 470.673, Data Visualization; and 470.667, Machine Learning Methods and Applications OR 470.709, Quantitative Methods for Policy and Political Analysis (470.667 or 470.709 may be taken concurrently as a co-requisite).

 This course will introduce students to today’s most pressing public policy issues, with an emphasis on writing to achieve impact.
 Public policy professionals must be familiar with a variety of key issues and be able to effectively make a case for a position.
 This course will examine such topic areas as health care, energy/environment, fiscal policy, international trade, and education and identify core issues and the politics that characterize each of these policy areas.
 As part of our study, students will learn the art of writing policy memos, issue briefs, op-eds and speeches.
 When you complete the course successfully, you will be able to demonstrate a basic understanding of five public policy issues through various forms of writing.
 You will be able to effectively and succinctly write policy memos, issue briefs, op-eds, blogs and speeches, addressing a specified audience, clearly identifying the problem, and making a case for a position or solution.